 5. In a luxury boutique, you:

 c.
-Look for the invisible details, the inner cut, the lining.
+Look for the invisible details, the inner cut, the lining

 6. The style of a celebrity who inspires you:

-a.
+has.
 Rihanna, Cardi B, Travis Scott

 b.
 Zoë Kravitz, Timothée Chalamet, Emma Corrin

-7. If you were a brand, you'd be:
+7. If you were a brand, you would be:

 a.
 Balmain or Versace – flamboyant, assertive, spectacular